 Ouagadougou 01, Burkina Faso

 All arrangements, including repatriation of remains, must be cleared through one of the Funeral Homes.
-Bodies of persons who die outside of Ouagadougou must be brought into the capital and stored in the morgue at Yalgado Ouedraogo Hospital or at the Blaise Compaore Hospital.
+Bodies of persons who die outside of Ouagadougou must be brought into the capital and stored in one of the following morgues: Yalgado Ouedraogo Hospital, the District Hospital of Bogodogo, the Tengandogo’s Hospital (formely known as Blaise Compaore’s Hospital) or at Clinic Suka.
 The cost is approximately $20 per day.

 Maximum Period Before Internment